When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Stella & Chewy’s is a top choice for freeze-dried cat chow.
 Cats get the delicious taste and nutritional value of raw meat without any of the risks of harmful bacteria or pathogens.
 Farm-raised and responsibly sourced proteins.
 This can be fed to both adult cats and kittens.
 Probiotics and low, healthy fiber help make it easy to digest.

 This choice is simple, has no artificial ingredients, and is very easy to digest.
-All products are cooked in small batches to ensure flavor and quality.
-They were founded by an owner who went the extra mile to give her pet top nutrition.
+All products are made in small batches to ensure flavor and quality.
 This company was once an all-raw dog food company but continues to grow.
 They started out making dog food but have expanded and now make some of the best cat meals available to buy.

 We love that this chow is so high in animal meat content.
 For example, the Duck, Duck, Goose variety contains 98% poultry meat, organs, and bone.
 The same goes for the chicken, turkey, rabbit, and other flavor options.
 This company also makes wet and frozen meals, so they have something for every kind of cat’s taste and preference.